 It is helpful to have some great tools for the team to use.
 For example, there are many great frameworks available, such as NIST’s ‘Computer Security Incident Handling Guide’, which provides a friendly balance of technical guidance and communication strategy that will be useful to organizations of any size or level of complexity.

 Insight #2: Keep in mind that it is not essential that you or anyone on your team is a specifically a cybersecurity expert.
 Cyber attack exercises are about building familiarity with the processes and procedures of handling incidents.
-The more familiarity + confidence your + your team have, the more effective you will be when the real show comes to town.
+The more familiarity and confidence your and your team have, the more effective you will be when the real show comes to town.
 Resilience is about empowerment.
-It’s about identifying tools + strategies that make us feel empowered + confident to be prepared for anything.
+It’s about identifying tools and strategies that make us feel empowered and confident to be prepared for anything.

-During this particular exercise, there were more non-technical people than technical ones + everyone was elevated in their understanding of how the business uses technology, not just the engineers, developers + IT support staff.
+During this particular exercise, there were more non-technical people than technical ones and everyone was elevated in their understanding of how the business uses technology, not just the engineers, developers and IT support staff.

 If you are the business leader, your focus during the first 24 hours of an incident will be about strategic leadership.
 All the hidden machinery, the technical components of these exercises, will be carried out by your technical team, so let them focus on those details.
 Your focus won’t be about the attack itself or describing how it happened as much as the potential consequences of it.
 The rest will come but it’s important not to release inaccurate information too soon by making presumptions before facts can be verified.
 Conversely, it’s also important to be prepared enough in advance that you’re not releasing information too late to make it look like you’re dragging your feet.
 It’s a delicate dance, which is why these exercises are so valuable.
 And advisable.